-That longing of a warm and bright sun, a sweetly-scented breeze, and hair and skin stiffened from salted waves.
+That longing though of a warm and bright sun, a sweetly-scented breeze, and hair and skin stiffened from salted waves.
 That longing.
-That remembrance.
+That remembrance…

-That is what inspired me to make this salve I share with you.
+That scent is what inspired me to make this Monoi de Tahiti salve I share with you.
 ‘Cuz if you’re not getting to Polynesia soon, just bring it to yourself.

 Monoi de Tahiti, for those unfamiliar is a richly-scented oil that is created by macerating the Tiare flower, or Tahitian Gardenia, Gardenia taitensis, and steeping it in coconut oil for nearly a month.
 The plant originates and is revered in Polynesia, and real Monoi de Tahiti oil is made there and carries a seal of authenticity or appelation d’ origine (A.O.)/geographic indication.
 Monoi de Tahiti won it’s A.O. in 1992, so when shopping for a good monoi make sure you look for the seal.